-With the current gap in the 2020 Bennetts BSB season, we took the opportunity to delve into the BSB archives with renowned race photographer, Jamie Morris.
+With the current gap in the Bennetts BSB season, we take the opportunity to delve into the BSB archives with renowned race photographer, Jamie Morris.

 A former racer himself, Jamie has been capturing the series since 2010 and is one of our official BSB photographers.
 Here are ten of his favourite shots of all time and why they’re so special to him.

 My first ever published photo.
 It wasn't even in the sports section, but made the reader’s photos section in MCN.
 I was hooked, it gave me the bug for seeing my images in print.

 This shot was from my first season in British Superbikes and still one of my favourite photos.
 It still amazes me seeing this image and how everyone behind missed him.

 This was during my “find the most obscure way to take a photo” stage.
 It took me far too long to get this, but even now looking back it was worth the effort I think.

 Where this photo was taken is now classed as a red zone so it wont be updated any time soon.
 But the light, Brookes style and the random blowing leaf just make this for me.
 Still blows my mind how sharp this photo is!

 At the time, although liking this image, I didn't think it was anything particularly special.
 It turned out that someone saw this photo which opened up doors to massively further my career.

 One of the best instances of being in the right place at the right time.
 I held the camera above my head and shot away hoping that I got something.
 I remember holding my breath and hoping before I checked the back of the screen.
 An incredible season and last round and I look back on this photo fondly.